jonathangraham/jonathangraham.github.io/index.md

   <section>
     <article class="research-item">
       <h2>Science</h2>
       <p>I am passionate about designing and developing robust and scalable systems, which are well understood and can be modified to react to changes in production environment or customer requirements.
 To many people this passion sounds very similar to software development, but mine actually stems from the process of manufacturing drugs for GlaxoSmithKline.<br><br>Following the completion of my PhD in Organic Chemistry, I spent over a decade in drug development.
-During that time I led multiple projects from early discovery through to manufacture and commercialisation, authored several papers and presented at many international conferences.   </p>
+During that time I led multiple projects from early discovery through to manufacture and commercialisation, authored several papers and presented at many international conferences.
+I now use my science background to help teach and present about software development concepts.   </p>
       <div class="more">
         <a href="science.html" class="button">science</a>
       </div>